aganse/docker_mlflow_db/README.md

 where the `-f` acts like in `tail -f`, allowing open-ended streaming of the new additions to the logs.  `Docker-compose logs` is like `docker logs` but puts the logs from the different containers started by docker-compose all together.
-The logs output looks like this:
+The logs output looks like the following.
+(edit: the below example output was generated before the nginx reverse proxy was added in front of mlflow, so you'll now see some nginx references in the modern equivalent to the below; i'll update this example soon to match.)

 ```bash
 Creating network "docker_mlflow_db_mydefault" with driver "bridge"